frameshiftgenomics/iobio-services/docs/02-swarm-deployment.md

 ### Boot up a machine

 - Ubuntu is the recommended OS
-- Machine will need a large root device volume ~120GB
 - Once the machine is running, configure DNS records

 See the following notes for setting up AWS infrastructure: